Enumerative Galois theory for number fields: Introduction

 where

-For large degree, this was subsequently improved by Ellenberg and Venkatesh~\cite{EV2006}, Couveignes~\cite{Cou2020}, and most recently by Lemke Oliver and Thorne~\cite{LOT2022}.
-We state these bounds in Table~\ref{SchmidtTable}.
+This was subsequently improved by Ellenberg and Venkatesh~\cite{EV2006}, Couveignes~\cite{Cou2020}, and most recently by Lemke Oliver and Thorne~\cite{LOT2022}.
+Lemke Oliver and Thorne's bound $O_n(X^{1.564(\log n)^2})$ is best known for $n \ge 159$.
+We state these bounds in Table~\ref{SchmidtTable}, so as to list the best bounds for large, fixed $n$.
 Throughout, the parameter $C = C_n \in \bN$ denotes a large constant.